Best Medicare Advantage Plans in Maryland (2026)

 Best Medicare Advantage Providers in Maryland

+Maryland has 26 Medicare Advantage plans from eight providers.
 Kaiser Permanente leads HMO-POS options in Maryland with a 4.5-star rating and $69 monthly premiums, though MOOP limits average $7,073.
-Alterwood Advantage offers the best HMO plans at $0 per month, with 3.5 stars and an average MOOP of $7,500, while Blue Cross Blue Shield offers the best PPO plans in the state.
+Alterwood Advantage has the best HMO plans at $0 per month, with 3.5 stars and a $7,500 average MOOP.
+Blue Cross Blue Shield leads PPO options with a 5.0 MoneyGeek Score.

 HMOAlterwood Advantage3.50$0$7,500Alterwood Advantage Choice (HMO)